There was an error with your log in

 If you have any special dietary requirements, please let us know in time and your requests will be catered to as much as possible.
 It’s worth noting that past tour participants who were vegetarians or had food allergies were satisfied with the food.

-• If you’d like to, you can bring your own bikes, but don’t sweat if it’s too much hassle bringing it—your guides provide rentals.
+• If you’d like to, you can bring your own bikes, but don’t sweat if it’s too much hassle bringing it—your guides provide rentals at an additional fee.
 Upon checkout, you can choose between:

 • high-performance carbon road bikes (Cannondale Synapse Carbon Disc 105 etc.)